firepear/gnatwren/README.md

 ### gwgather

-- `bind_addr`: The interface and port to bind to.Changing to interfaces other than `0.0.0.0` may cause failures on startup within Docker
+- `bind_addr`: The interface and port to bind to.
+Changing to values other than `0.0.0.0` may cause failures on container startup
 - db
   - `location`: Path to the Gnatwren stats DB
   - `hours_retained`: How many hours of data to retain on an hourly